HosseinAssaran/FreeRTOS_Examples/README.md

 # FreeRTOS Examples
 Welcome to the FreeRTOS example repository!
-These examples originally were provided in the book [Mastering the FreeRTOS Real Time Kernel - a Hands On Tutorial Guide](https://www.freertos.org/fr-content-src/uploads/2018/07/161204_Mastering_the_FreeRTOS_Real_Time_Kernel-A_Hands-On_Tutorial_Guide.pdf), which you can access [here](https://www.freertos.org/Documentation/RTOS_book.html) along with the accompanying examples.
+These examples originally were provided in the book [Mastering the FreeRTOS Real Time Kernel - a Hands On Tutorial Guide](https://www.freertos.org/media/2018/161204_Mastering_the_FreeRTOS_Real_Time_Kernel-A_Hands-On_Tutorial_Guide.pdf).
+You can get new versions of this book from [here](https://www.freertos.org/Documentation/RTOS_book.html) along with the accompanying examples.
 New examples are added to complete tutorial and these are drived from [Hands-On-RTOS-with-Microcontrollers](https://github.com/PacktPublishing/Hands-On-RTOS-with-Microcontrollers) by Brain Amos.

 ## Introduction